Real Name: Linda Brown

 Group Membership: None

-Affiliations: Her Aunt May & Uncle Ben (see comments)
+Affiliations: Aunt May, Uncle Ben (see comments)

-Base of Operations: Her Aunt May &
+Base of Operations: Aunt May and Uncle Ben's

 formerly her undersea home

 Powers/Abilities: Linda Brown was an aquatic humanoid, possessing a fish-like tail instead of legs, and a human torso.

 She was amphibious and could breathe conventionally while on the surface, and apparently had gills to extract oxygen while underwater--while on land, she was confined to a wheelchair.